SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 ### Clip Architecture
 ![clip-architecture](images/clip-architecture.png)

 The CLIP encoder architecture, specifically the text encoder part, is based on the Transformer architecture.
 It's designed to process and understand text inputs in the context of image-text relationships.
-Here's a simplified breakdown:
+Here's a breakdown from the CLIP architecture image:

 1. Input Layer:
    - Receives a sequence of text tokens (words or subwords).